cburton9/Calculator-Project/README.md

 To Use:

-1. Save the code as a Python file (e.g., calculator.py).
+1. Save the code as a Python file (e.g., Calculator Project.py).
-2. Run the script using python calculator.py.
+2. Run the script using python Calculator Project.py.
 3. Follow the on-screen prompts to enter your operation and numbers.

 This basic calculator is a handy tool for everyday calculations.
 It can be further extended to support additional features like more operations or error handling for invalid number inputs.